nycmobiledev/transit-app/README.md

 # Setting up Local Development  Environemt

 1. Create a Local SQL Database called mta_nyc_subway
-2. Execute Schema.sql to create the tables and stored Procs
+2. Execute service/DBScripts/Schema.sql to create the tables and stored Procs.
+Note: this is repeatable to reresh the schema
-3. Set up the Connection settings to point to the databnase
+3. Set up the ConnectionString in the web/app.config to point to the database
+4. Populate Data
-4. Fill Data Option 1) Run unit tests.
-2) execute Web Jobs GTFSStatic , GTFSRealtime
+	Option 1) Run unit tests from service\TransitApp.Server\WebApi.TestConsole\JobsTest.cs Option 2) Start the WebApi project and execute Web Jobs GTFSStatic , GTFSRealtime
-5. Run the WebProject and get the URL
+5. Run the WebProject and get the local URL